Sanju Pass

 The Sanju, or Sanju-la (桑株古道 (Sang1-chu1 ku3-tao4)), with an elevation of 5364 m, is a historical mountain pass in the Kun Lun Mountains in Pishan County, Hotan Prefecture, Xinjiang, China.
 During ancient times, it was the last on a series of difficult passes on the most common summer caravan route between Ladakh and the Tarim Basin.
 In recent years, besides being used by the locals, it has also become a trekking route for Chinese trekkers.
+In early 2020s, a scenic unpaved auto tour route was opened along the trail for road trippers.